zazen000/ubStock_Research.py/README.md

     section and ##.... at the end.
 Replace these code blocks with your own data storage code if necessary.

     Each function below builds upon the previous function, except get_info and get_dividend.
-These two functions are used independently by several other functions.
+These two functions are used independently by several of the other functions.

     Notice that as the number of symbols decreases as we progress through this class, the amount of data collected increases.